jataware/uncharted-ta1-pipeline/pipelines/geo_referencing/README.md

 ### Installation

 * python 3.10 or higher is required
-* Installation of Detectron2 requires `torch` already be present in the environment, so it must be installed manually.
+* Installation of Detectron2 requires `torch` to already be present in the environment, so it must be installed manually.
 * Note: for python virtual environments, `conda` is more reliable for installing torch==2.0.x than `venv`

 To install from the current directory: